Shareable cities: The power of the collaborative economy

 - To see what’s happening in the Toronto collaborative economy, check out the Toronto Sharing Map

-Kelsey is the communications intern at Social Innovation Generation (SiG) National.
+Kelsey is the Communications and Research Associate at Social Innovation Generation (SiG) National.
 Prior to joining SiG, Kelsey completed a master of science in culture and society at the London School of Economics and Political Science, where she researched emergent ethical consumer practices in the UK.
 See more…